sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/basic_code_intelligence.md

 This is because basic code intelligence uses search-based heuristics, rather than parsing the code into an AST.
 You will see incorrect results more often for tokens with common names (such as `Get`) than for tokens with more unique names simply because those tokens appear more often in the search index.

-If you would like to have precise results where you are 100% confident that the definition or reference you are navigating to is for the symbol you hovered, we recommend utilizing [LSIF](./lsif.md) for precise code intelligence.

-You may occasionally see results from basic code intelligence even when you have uploaded LSIF data.
-This can happen in the following scenarios:
+If you would like to have precise results where you are 100% confident that the definition or reference you are navigating to is for the symbol you hovered, we recommend utilizing LSIF for precise code intelligence.
+Even with LSIF enabled, you may occasionally see results from basic code intelligence.
+These scenarios are described in more detail in the [LSIF docs](./lsif.md).

-- The nearest commit that has LSIF data is too far away from your current commit.
-[The limit is 100 commits](https://github.com/sourcegraph/sourcegraph/blob/e7803474dbac8021e93ae2af930269045aece079/lsif/src/shared/constants.ts#L25) ahead/behind.
-- The current file doesn't exist in the nearest LSIF dump.
-- The _Find references_ panel will always include search-based results, but only after all of the precise results have been displayed.
-This ensures every symbol has code intelligence.

 ## What languages are supported?